Impact

 Risk and Exploitability

-It is inferred that the attack vector is via HTTP requests with a forged Authorization header to the plugin’s endpoint.
-The flaw carries a CVSS score of 9.8, categorizing it as Critical.
-The EPSS score is 5%, indicating a moderate probability of exploitation, and it is not currently listed in the CISA KEV catalog, suggesting no publicly documented exploits yet.
-The attack requires only network access to the site and knowledge of an administrator username, with the password being arbitrary.
+Based on the information, the vulnerability appears to be exploitable over the network via HTTP requests with a forged Authorization header to the plugin’s endpoint.
+The CVSS score of 9.8 indicates a Critical severity, and the EPSS score of 15% indicates a moderate-to-high probability of exploitation.
+The vulnerability is not yet listed in the CISA KEV catalog, so no publicly documented exploits are known.
+Attackers only need network access to the site and knowledge of an administrator’s username; any Basic Authentication password will be accepted by the flawed logic, allowing the attacker to impersonate the administrator for the duration of the request.

 OpenCVE Enrichment